No, Liberty currently does not offer a health insurance program for students to purchase.

 The Higher One card: The Higher One DEBIT MasterCard is issued to every Liberty University student and is the tool needed to select a refund preference to receive financial refunds.
 Higher One is the banking partner that disburses refunds for the university.

-OneAccount: The FDIC insured checking account administered by Higher One.
+OneAccount: This is the FDIC insured checking account administered by Higher One.
 Funds can be spent anywhere MasterCard is accepted.
 The Higher One card is the DEBIT card for the account.
 Find more information at www.libertyhigheronecard.com.

 Meal Plan Points: Used on campus to purchase food, points are awarded with all meal plans and can also be purchased from Liberty Dining in blocks of 25, non-taxable for students.
 Points expire at the end of the academic year. **Remember to tell the cashier you want to use your Points.
 Find more information at www.libertydining.com.

-Meal Swipe: Depending on the meal plan selected, meals per week that can be eaten in the Reber-Thomas Dining Hall or meal swipe equivalent in Founders Food Court. **Week begins each Friday morning.
+Meal Swipe: Depending on the meal plan selected, meals swipes are the amount of meals per week that can be eaten in the Reber-Thomas Dining Hall.
+There are also meal swipe equivalent in other locations throughout campus. **Week begins each Friday morning.